 - Combine egg and vanilla extract in one bowl.
-Mash, grate or chop ¾ cups of beets.
+Mash, grate or chop ¾ cups of the cooked beets.
 Add the eggs and vanilla one at a time.
 Add in the beets.
 Mix well.

 - Add warm water to mixture and beet on low until you have added all the water.
 Mix on medium for another 2 minutes until well combined.

 - Divide the batter into two cake pans and bake for about 25 to 30 minutes or until a toothpick inserted in the middle comes out dry.
 Cool cakes completely and remove from pans.

 - Melt butter in a saucepan.
 Add cocoa and sugar and mix using a whisk.
 Bring to a simmer.

 - Add whipping cream and mix with a whisk.
 Allow mixture to return to a simmer.
 Continue to whisk for another 2 minutes while the mixture simmers lightly.
 Remove from heat add vanilla extract and salt.
 Let cool to room temperature.
 Cool in refrigerator for about 30 minutes so that you get a spreadable icing.

 - Place a dollop of frosting on a cake board and place the first layer of cake down.
 Frost first layer of cake.
 Place second layer on top and spread frosting on top and down sides.
 Decorate as desired.